monircederstrom/mongoScraper/README.md

 # mongoScraper

 mongoScraper
+This app is hosted by herloku at  https://stormy-beach-56163.herokuapp.com/

 This app uses Mongoose and Cheerio to scrape and display news from https://www.theonion.com.
 Once the news is scraped the user can select articles to save.
 When the user views their saved articles they can add notes or delete the saved articles.